Find Affordable College Courses

 259 Yearly Graduations

 University of Florida comes in at #3 on our list of the most popular colleges offering doctor's degrees in pharmacy.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The pharmacy program at University of Florida awarded 259 doctor's degrees during the 2020-2021 school year.
-Around 60% of these students were from an underrepresented racial-ethnic group, and 54% were women.
+During the most recent year for which we have data, 259 people received their doctor's degree in pharmacy from UF.
+About 65% of this group were women, and 46% were students from an underrepresented racial-ethnic group.

 #4